kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 - [ ] Tests and documentation updated if needed.
 - [ ] Verify that sidecars are in sync with Control Plane.
 - [ ] Istio and Envoy Version updated in the [`README.md`](https://github.com/kyma-project/istio) and [`/docs/user/README.md`](https://github.com/kyma-project/istio) files.
 You can use the scripts `scripts/get_module_istio_version.sh` and `scripts/get_module_envoy_version.sh` to extract the versions.
+- [ ] Check **compatibilityVersion** of the previous minor version.
+You can find it in the [`helm-profiles`](https://github.com/istio/istio/tree/master/manifests/helm-profiles) directory.
+Evaluate content, and adjust compatibility mode implementation in `api/v1alpha2/comaptibility_mode.go`.
+Check the release notes for any compatibility flags that might be not covered by the compatibilityVersion.
+Update `docs/user/04-00-istio-custom-resource.md` if needed.

 **DoD:**
 - [ ] Provide documentation.